-Working out of the cloud makes perfect sense for nonprofits because it streamlines so much of IT management.
+Working out of the cloud makes perfect sense for nonprofits because it streamlines so much of the IT management you are used to.
 Your organization no longer has to worry about nagging or disastrous IT issues or pay for expensive IT support.
+No more dealing with old hardware or costly upgrades.
 Money and energy that you used to spend on technology can be used for your core mission instead.

 Nonprofits and companies with small budgets and uncertain funding streams must be very careful with their finances.
 The best way to stay in front of issues and opportunities alike is to monitor financial performance and key metrics in real-time.
 Accountants need accurate, updated data at all times to be the most effective financial stewards they can be.

 Charitable donors expect to know exactly how their money is being used, as do organizations that issue grants.
 Nonprofits must also prove that they’re compliant with a raft of regulations.
 Satisfying these demands for transparency and accountability requires excellent financial reporting capabilities.
 Automation can pull together more data from more sources in less time, allowing your organization to generate reports on almost any subject on-demand.

 Running a nonprofit is complex enough without having to hunt down information or figure out what other users are doing.
 Choose software that integrates more data onto a single platform with features that anyone with authorization can use.
 Centralized management helps everyone collaborate while eliminating a lot of the confusion and redundancy that make IT so frustrating.